|Home Is Where the Heart Is

 Thanks to the generosity of a small local foundation, all donations to Santa Barbara Village (up to a total of $5,000) will be matched, dollar for dollar, now through April 30th!

 Please help us reach - or exceed! - the full match.
 Any gift amount makes a difference and supports our important work.

 Donations are tax-deductible and can be designated to help support our general operations, our Scholarship Program for low-income seniors, or another specific program or purpose..

 For more information on various ways to support our work, and how to make a donation, CLICK HERE.

 CLICK HERE for more information & membership forms.

 To find out about current members-only specials that are in addition to our usual member benefits, CLICK HERE.

-We are currently seeking Volunteer Drivers and other types of Volunteers to help our members.
-A little of your time can be a BIG help to someone!
+We are currently seeking Volunteer Drivers and other types of Volunteers to help our members and our organization.
 CLICK HERE to learn more.

 Like Us on Facebook

 We frequently post to our facebook page.
 Please click on the facebook button above and then click on the "like" button on our facebook page to stay in the loop!